BrokenRegistry/rotp-Fusion-X/README.md

 ### Additional features / changelog<br>

+- 2022.06.27
+  - Added option to break lines.
+  - Added some comments
+  - Try to have a non blank user manual!
 - 0.95.00 (2022-06-26)
   - Full rewriting of the mod!
   - Added user Manual: Profiles.pdf
 - 0.91.1beta (2022-04-02)
   - Added: Player color change in game file
   - Implemented change in game file -> (Beta)